-- The assessment of the children will be carried out by the class teacher during normal class activity. - The school will utilise the contextual core tasks in combination with formative assessment to arrive at end of unit levels of attainment.
+- > The assessment of the children will be carried out by the class teacher during normal class activity. - The school will utilise the contextual core tasks in combination with formative assessment to arrive at end of unit levels of attainment.
 These will allow a picture to be built up of the pupils' progress, any areas of strength or weakness.
-Assessment will be recorded on the Get Set for PE assessment end of unit log. - Individuals will be set challenges appropriate to their attainment and will be involved in making judgements on their own progress and suggesting how they need to improve. - The use of core tasks will make it possible for the class teacher to compare the children's progress against the national attainment targets and expected outcomes. - > Formative and Summative assessments are used to help inform judgements. - At the end of each year an indication of the level that each child has been working at will be recorded.
+Evidence will be recorded on an online portal for all children across EYFS and KS1 at the end of each half term or unit of work. - Individuals will be set challenges appropriate to their attainment and will be involved in making judgements on their own progress and suggesting how they need to improve. - > The use of core tasks will make it possible for the class teacher to compare the children's progress against the national attainment targets and expected outcomes. - Formative and Summative assessments are used to help inform judgements.

+At the end of each year an indication of the level that each child has been working at will be recorded.